National Soccer Hall of Fame

-The National Soccer Hall of Fame is a private, non-profit institution established in 1979 and currently located in Toyota Stadium in Frisco, Texas, a suburb of Dallas.
-The Hall of Fame honors soccer achievements in the United States.
-Induction into the hall is widely considered the highest honor in American soccer.
+The National Soccer Hall of Fame is a public-private partnership among FC Dallas, the City of Frisco, Frisco Independent School District, and the U.S. Soccer Federation, and currently located in Toyota Stadium in Frisco, Texas, a suburb of Dallas.
+It honors soccer achievements in the United States.
+Induction is the highest honor in American soccer.

 History

 The Hall of Fame was founded in 1950 by the Philadelphia "Old-timers" Association, a group of former professional and amateur soccer players that wanted to recognize the achievements of soccer in America.

 Museum

 The Hall of Fame museum opened on June 12, 1999, in Oneonta, New York.
 The museum featured the hall of fame, a library, and an interactive soccer play area.

 The United States National Soccer Team Players Association partnered with the Hall of Fame to create the Time In program, which honored people with a connection to soccer battling leukemia.
-Since the disease disproportionately targets children a majority of the honorees were youth soccer players.
+Since the disease disproportionately targets children, a majority of the honorees were youth soccer players.

-Prior to the 2005 induction of the "Magnificent Five" individuals from the early and mid 20th century had been largely ignored.
+Prior to the 2005 induction of the "Magnificent Five", individuals from the early and mid 20th century had been largely ignored.
 This change was brought about by the acquisition of a large volume of historical records relating to this period.
-These records combined with previously developed eligibility criteria led to the induction of Tommy Fleming, Alex McNab, Johnny Nelson, Werner Nilsen and Fabri Salcedo.
-The notable careers of these five players all took place prior to 1950.
+These records combined with previously developed eligibility criteria led to the induction of Tommy Fleming, Alex McNab, Johnny Nelson, Werner Nilsen and Fabri Salcedo, five players whose notable careers all took place prior to 1950.
 The "Magnificent Five" were inducted posthumously into the Hall of Fame in August 2005.

-Sports Illustrated reported on September 4, 2009, that the Hall announced it would be closing to the public.
-It was open only on certain match days.
-As a result of financial difficulties the Hall of Fame cut six of its nine employees during that same month.
+Sports Illustrated reported on September 4, 2009 that the Hall would be closing to the public outside of certain match days.
+As a result of financial difficulties, the Hall cut six of its nine employees during that same month.
 The director of the Hall of Fame for almost ten years, Jack Huckel, left his position on December 18, 2009.
 On February 10, 2010, it was announced that the Hall would close its facility, though inductions will continue.

 In September 2015, it was announced that a new Hall of Fame museum would be built at Toyota Stadium in Frisco, Texas, the home of Major League Soccer club FC Dallas.
 The new museum opened during the 2018 Enshrinement Ceremony on October 20, 2018.
 This new facility features additional memorabilia from soccer legends and high-tech, interactive exhibits.